 Multi-source replication means that one server has many masters from which it replicates.
-This is a new feature in MariaDB 10.0.
+This feature was added in MariaDB 10.0.

 You specify which master connection you want to work with by either specifying the connection name in the command or setting default_master_connection to the connection you want to work with.

 The connection name may include any characters and should be less than 64 characters.
 Connection names are compared without regard to case (case insensitive).
 You should preferably keep the connection name short as it will be used as a suffix for relay logs and master info index files.

 The new syntax introduced to handle many connections:

 CHANGE MASTER ['connection_name'] ....
 This creates or modifies a connection to a master.

 FLUSH RELAY LOGS ['connection_name']